Ask the Coach: “I Didn’t Make Varsity. Now What?”

 16-year-old basketball player

 On my end, I can tell you that sport was everything for me growing up.
-My first word wasn't "Mum" or "Dad", it was "ball."
+My first word wasn’t “mom” or “dad,” it was “ball.”
 No joke.
-I'm from a small town in New Hampshire where everybody played every sport, because otherwise you wouldn't be able to fill the teams.
-I was the kind of kid who got home from football training and started shooting hoops with my shinguards still on.
+I’m from a small town in New Hampshire where everybody played every sport, because otherwise you wouldn’t be able to fill the teams.
+I was the kind of kid who got home from soccer practice and started shooting hoops with my shin guards still on.
 There might have been some skateboarding, ice hockey and figure skating in the mix too.

-When I was 9 years old, I tried out for the U12 football team.
+When I was 9 years old, I tried out for the U12 soccer team.
 My own school team had been the best in the state, so I was used to winning.
 I felt sure I would make the U12.
-I didn't make the U12.
-At first, I couldn't believe it.
+I didn’t make the U12.
+At first, I couldn’t believe it.
 This had never happened to me before.
-What I had to offer just wasn't enough.
-I wasn't needed.
-The coach told my parents that I had loads of potential but was way too small.
+What I had to offer just wasn’t enough.
+I wasn’t needed.
+The coach told my parents that I had a ton of promise but was way too small.
 My parents tried to soothe me.
 Nothing helped; I was mortified.

 So how did I get over it?
 Well, maybe I didn’t, since I’m talking about it with you!
 But I did keep playing, because when it came down to it, I didn’t have any other choice.
 This is going to sound dramatic, but here it goes: Sport has always been the way that I connect to the world.
 It’s all I’ve ever known.
 So there was no way I was going to quit.
 And if I can judge your character based on a 100-word email, you’re in the same boat.

-Here's another: Have a think about changing your personal definition of "best".
+Here’s another: Take a crack at changing your personal definition of “best.”
 After all, there are a lot of different qualities that make a great player.
 There are pure physical gifts, sure.
-There's also the support you can bring to a team, the glue that improves your collective culture.
-And then there's grit.
-That's your willingness to keep on grinding, to keep on improving, no matter what.
+There’s also the support you can bring to a team, the glue that improves your collective culture.
+And then there’s grit.
+That’s your willingness to keep on grinding, to keep on improving, no matter what.
 That one is always in your control.
-And it's your best barometer for how good you're going to be.
+And it’s your best barometer for how good you’re going to be.

-Have a think about changing your personal definition of "best".
+Take a crack at changing your personal definition of “best.”
 After all, there are a lot of different qualities that make a great player.